A Brief Introduction to NLP with Phoebe Liu

 Have you ever interacted with a chatbot?
 Or requested something from a virtual assistant like Siri, Alexa, or your car’s infotainment system?
 What about translating something online?
 Most of us have interacted with these types of artificial intelligence (AI) before, and never stopped to contemplate the ease with which we could communicate our needs and receive an appropriate response.
 But a quick pause to reflect on the complexities of human language, and isn’t it a wonder that machines can communicate with us at all?

 It’s all thanks to natural language processing.
 But what is natural language processing (NLP)?
-Natural language processing is the technology used to teach computers how to understand and generate appropriate responses in a human-life manner.
+Natural language processing is the technology used to teach computers how to understand and generate appropriate responses in a human-like manner.
 With NLP, machines learn to read, decipher, and interpret written and spoken human language, as well as create narratives that describe, summarize, or explain input (structured data) in a human-like manner.
-NLP is the driving force behind many AI solutions you interact with regularly and enables comprehension between humans and machines.
+Natural language processing is the driving force behind many AI solutions you interact with regularly and enables comprehension between humans and machines.

 Today, NLP is becoming increasingly popular thanks to tremendous improvements in data access and increases in computational power.